 - The work is based in theatres and other arts venues.
 Conditions backstage can be hot, dusty or dark, although this depends on the age and size of the venue.
-Open-air theatres may be just the opposite.
+Open-air theatres may be the opposite of this.

-- The work is physically demanding and brings ever-changing challenges.
-You will be expected to 'muck in' and apply your skills to any given priority, especially at the beginning of your career.
+- You may also need a good head for heights.
+You'll be expected to 'muck in' and apply your skills to any given priority, especially at the beginning of your career.

-- Travel within a working day may occasionally be needed.
-In a touring company, you may spend long periods away from home.
+- Occasionally, you may need to travel during the day.
+If you're in a touring company, you may spend long periods away from home.

 - drama/theatre studies